HOW OUR PRESCHOOL DAY FLOWS:

 SEGMENT ONE OF A TYPICAL DAY

-8:35 - 9:00 Morning greeting time.
+8:30 - 9:00 Morning greeting time.
 Music and movement - clean up song, kindness walk, kindness cheer, let's start our day song and a song that helps learn how to count to 100 plus some exercise while learning.
+Daily group time all together to discuss weather, calendar date, month, letter, shape and color of the week and much more.
 We then move on to learning rhymes and poems related to kindness, senses, brushing teeth, thankfulness, earthquake readiness, fire safety, seat belt safety, picking up litter, friends, left and right and more.
 We review each child's birthday during this time and name recognition of all attending.
 If time allows a short learning topic will be covered each morning.
-Assistant is setting up morning snack during this time.
+Assistant is setting up morning snack and bringing in lunch boxes provided to your child to use each day during this time.
+We provided all morning and afternoon snack, plus 100% juice, milk and water.

 9:00 - 9:30 Morning snack served - small group of 8.
 Other small group of 8 outside time for large and gross motor activities.